 All The Pigs Origins

 All The Pigs theatre company began in 2010 out of the minds of a group of drama students that had aspirations to change the world one show at a time.
-Over time and after many successes, the team went their separate ways.
+Over the years and after many successes, the team went their separate ways.
 2016 saw the appointment of new Artistic Director Daniel Hallissey.

 For Daniel, writing has been a lifelong passion, so when the opportunity arose to take over as Artistic Director, Daniel was excited to drive forward with a new vision and fresh direction.
 All The Pigs was reborn.